The best headphones and earbuds with noise-canceling

 - Default sound needs tweaking

-The Jabra Elite 85h do a good job sounding the right notes with incredible battery life and comfort, despite so-so ANC.

-Great Battery Life on a Budget: Anker Soundcore Life Q20
+Great battery life on a budget: Anker Soundcore Life Q30

-Budgert headphones sometimes punch way above their weight, or carry a particular feature or performance aspect that stands out.
-For the Anker Soundcore Life Q20, it's battery life.
+Budget headphones sometimes punch way above their weight or carry a particular feature or performance aspect that stands out.
+For the Anker Soundcore Life Q30, it's battery life.
 Lots of it.
 These can play for up to 40 hours on a single charge — and that's with ANC enabled.
-Disable it and they can play for an outlandish 60 hours.
+Disable it, and they can play for an outlandish 60 hours.

-ANC on the Life Q20 is somewhat strange for how it excels.
-Unlike most other noise-canceling headphones, the Q20 do a great job blocking out higher-pitched noises, especially voices, yet are mediocre when it comes to more consistent noises, like the rumble of a plane.
-It's often the opposite for other options, which makes this contrast so unique.
+ANC on the Life Q30 is a little better than it was on the Life Q20 and with some extra support through the excellent Soundcore app.
+There, you can adjust ANC between three modes: Indoor, Outdoor, and Transport.
+Where the Life Q20 was surprisingly adept at muffling higher-pitched noises, the Life Q30 improved in blocking the more consistent background sounds, like engines, fans, heaters, and more.

-Not surprisingly, bass is abundant in how they sound.
+Not surprisingly, the bass is still abundant in how they sound.
 It's boosted to a point where it may be an acquired taste, but anyone seeking an extra boom won't be disappointed with how low these go.
 At least the midrange is balanced enough to add some depth and help carry the treble, which is only slightly boosted.
+Plus, the Soundcore app has an EQ, with several presets already available to try out.
+If you prefer, you can also set up your own.

-You should be comfortable wearing these over longer periods, including for larger heads.
-The headband is pretty flexible, and the ear cups are tall and deep, in case your ears need a little extra room.
+You should be comfortable wearing these over more extended periods, including for larger heads.
+What stands out is Anker did a better job crafting them than they did with the Life Q20.
+As a result, they're sturdier, with a more premium look and feel that belies their price.

 Pros: